Andres2704/rocketthermalanalysis/README.md

 - Generate multiple graphs and output file with the results.
 - Convective heat transfer coefficient calculator.
 - Multiple and custom material selector
+- Open and save study case with .RTA file (feature added in 07/04/2024)

 *Future features*:
 - Create a pop-up window to build specific graphs